HITsz-TMG/Multimodal-In-Context-Tuning/README.md

 **Table 1:** The detailed statistics of MD2T.
 Avg_N and Avg_L represent the average number and length respectively.
 MP and Desp indicate the marketing keywords and description.

-Our preprocessed data can be downloaded from https://huggingface.co/datasets/YunxinLi/MD2T.
+Our preprocessed data (Text + Images) can be downloaded from https://huggingface.co/datasets/YunxinLi/MD2T.